MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-angular-sign-in-prepare-tenant.md

 # Tutorial: Prepare your customer tenant to authenticate users in an Angular single-page app

 This tutorial series demonstrates how to build an Angular single-page application (SPA) and prepare it for authentication using the Microsoft Entra admin center.
-You'll use the [Microsoft Authentication Library for JavaScript](/javascript/api/overview/msal-overview) to authenticate your app with your Microsoft Entra External ID for customers tenant.
+You'll use the [Microsoft Authentication Library for JavaScript](/javascript/api/%40azure/msal-angular/) to authenticate your app with your Microsoft Entra External ID for customers tenant.
+Finally, you'll run the application and test the sign-in and sign-out experiences.

 In this tutorial:

 > [!div class="checklist"]
 > * Register a SPA in the Microsoft Entra admin center, and record its identifiers
 > * Define the platform and URLs
-> * Grant permissions to the web application to access the Microsoft Graph API
+> * Grant permissions to the SPA to access the Microsoft Graph API
 > * Create a sign-in and sign-out user flow in the Microsoft Entra admin center
 > * Associate your SPA with the user flow